 Here’s the thing.
 If your main motivation is to lower the cost of owning a car, potentially saving S$22,000 (plus however much in lowered insurance premiums, fuel, parking and maintenance costs) over 10 years may not be compelling enough, especially given the driving restrictions.

-Also, with COE premiums being as high as they are, you could still be paying a six-figure sum – even after the off-peak rebates – without being able to drive as often as you please.
+Also, with COE premiums being as high as they are, you could still be paying a six-figure sum for a car – even after the off-peak rebates – without being able to drive it as often as you please.
 In some drivers’ opinion, this may not be worth it.